Are you looking for a free, powerful, and easy to use communication hub where you can organize your team’s collaboration?

 Pumble vs Google Chat: Pumble is designed with a clear purpose, while Google Chat feels disconnected

-What I love most about Pumble is that it’s simple and minimalist yet super powerful when you need it to be.
+What I love most about Pumble is that it’s simple and minimalistic, yet super powerful when you need it to be.

-From the first log in, Pumble felt like a cozy space made for organized conversations.
+From the first log in, Pumble felt like a focused space made for organized conversations.
 It’s clean, intuitive, and designed to do one thing really well.

 Its user interface is lean, tidy, and familiar, especially if you’ve ever used Slack.